 “If you’re not getting a good night’s sleep because of night sweats, then they become more than just a nuisance,” Dr. Batur says.
 “Really, it’s a quality of life issue.”

 Nighttime hot flashes can cause you to wake up drenched in sweat.
 The hot flashes typically last only a few minutes, and they can also be followed by a bout of chills.
 By the time the whole ordeal is over, you may be wide awake and uncomfortable — not to mention soaking wet and kinda grossed out.

-Menopause-related hot flashes and night sweats aren’t dangerous.
+Menopause-related vasomotor symptoms aren’t dangerous.
 But if they’re interfering with your slumber or otherwise making you miserable, help is available.

 “I think of it as a three-pronged approach: natural approaches, nonhormonal medicine approaches and hormonal approaches,” Dr. Batur says.
 She shares tricks and tips to keep hot flashes to a minimum.

 Certain foods or environmental triggers can spark a hot flash.
 “There are some data that increased intake of sugar, stress and caffeine may be contributors,” Dr. Batur notes.
 Other common triggers include eating spicy foods, exercising in a hot environment or taking hot baths.

 Spend a few days tracking your hot flashes and what you did in the hours leading up to them.
 You might find that spicy meals or flannel pajamas are a recipe for night sweats.

 Easier said than done, sure, but reducing your stress levels and practicing overall mindfulness can do wonders for your health in general — and it may lessen hot flashes, too.

 “The data for all of this is weak, but certainly it makes sense to try to minimize your stress, practice mindfulness and do some deep breathing,” Dr. Batur advises.